1919 to 1929 - The Twenties

 At the beginning of the twentieth century, voting was by the first-past-the-post

 system was tried, with multiple representatives from each electorate.
-It proved very difficult to administer and was replaced by the contingent vote in 1926 and a return to single member electorates.
-This almost immediately led to the modern form of preferential voting
+It proved very difficult to administer and was replaced by optional preferential voting

 in 1928.
 This required the voter to vote for all candidates in order of the voter's own preference.
 If no single candidate has a clear majority, the votes of candidates with the smallest first preference total are passed on to their second preferences and so on until someone does have a clear majority.
 In 1979, the New South Wales system was modified to allow optional preferential

-, whereby either a single vote or a full list of preferences could be shown by the voter.
+, whereby a first preference only, or that and as many subsequent consecutive preferences as the voter chooses, could be shown by the voter.

 Postal votes were introduced in 1918 and voting was made compulsory in New South Wales in 1928.
 Until 1979 electoral distribution favoured the non-metropolitan areas of the State.
 All electorates, rural and urban, are now required to have approximately equal numbers of electors.